Aafthabali08/pong-game/README.md

-# 🏓 Pong Game
+# 🏓 Pong Game with Computer AI

-> A classic Pong game built in Java!
-Relive the nostalgia of one of the earliest video games with this simple yet fun implementation.
+> A classic Pong game in Java featuring a single-player mode where you compete against a computer-controlled paddle.

 ---

 ## 🎮 Game Overview

-Pong is a two-dimensional sports game that simulates table tennis.
-Players control paddles and try to bounce the ball past their opponent to score points.
+This Pong game lets you play against an AI opponent.
+Use your paddle to bounce the ball back and score points while the computer tries to outplay you!

 ---

 ## 🚀 Features

-- 🎯 Two-player mode (local multiplayer)
+- 🤖 Single-player mode vs. computer AI
-- 🕹️ Simple keyboard controls (W/S and Up/Down arrows)
+- 🕹️ Smooth paddle and ball movement
-- ⚡ Smooth ball movement with collision detection
+- 🎯 Basic AI logic for computer paddle movement
-- 🏆 Score tracking and display
+- 🏆 Score tracking and game reset
-- 🎨 Basic but clean graphics
+- 🎨 Simple and clean graphics

 ---